 Information on data details relevant for Research Project Proposals:

-AGE – by 5-year bands NATIONALITY/COUNTRY OF BIRTH – up to 15 predefined groups NACE – at 1-digit level ISCO – at 3-digit level INCOME – from 2009, as deciles only
+AGE – by 5-year bands NATIONALITY/COUNTRY OF BIRTH – up to 15 predefined groups NACE – at 1-digit level ISCO – at 3-digit level INCOME – only provided as (national) deciles and from 2009 HHNUM – household numbers are randomised per dataset, not allowing to track respondents across time

 Description of the dataset